elix/rfcs/proposals/0000-SingleSelectionMixin.md

 # Use cases

 `SingleSelectionMixin` is designed to support components that let the user select a single thing at a time.
-This is generally done to the user select a value (e.g., as the target of an action, or in configuring something), or as a navigation construct (where only one page/mode is visible at a time).
+This is generally done to let the user select a value (e.g., as the target of an action, or in configuring something), or as a navigation construct (where only one page/mode is visible at a time).
 Examples: